Cultural Tourism in Sri Lanka: Top 10 Destinations for an Immersive Heritage Experience

 2. Anuradhapura – The Cradle of Buddhist Heritage

-Anuradhapura is an essential destination for anyone interested in the spread of Buddhism, as it provides an authentic sense of Sri Lanka’s religious and cultural roots.
+- Why Visit: Anuradhapura is an essential destination for anyone interested in spreading Buddhism, as it provides an authentic sense of Sri Lanka’s religious and cultural roots.

 3. Kandy and the Temple of the Tooth